What is Collaborative Practice?

 - you and your partner have children and wish to reach a resolution by agreement with the children’s needs and interests at the forefront;

 - you do not wish to incur the costs and animosity generated by court litigation;

 - you value retaining control over decisions about restructuring your financial arrangements or arrangements in relation to the children, but with advice from experts;

-- you do not wish to hand over such decision making either to your lawyer or to a judge;
+- you do not wish to hand over decision making either to your lawyer or to a judge;

 - you need the assistance of a lawyer to help you negotiate in face to face meetings.